 You need to do a lot of work for your LinkedIn profile to attract the right kind of people.
 It is not merely an online resume.
 LinkedIn is much more than that and is growing further.

-The key is knowing how to show that you're a good match online and then rocking prospective employers with your skills once you land the interview.
+The key is to show that you're a good match online and then rock prospective employers with your skills once you land the interview.